arcpp/ArcPP/README.md

 * reanalyzed more than 23 Mio. spectra
 * optimized the analysis using parameter sweeps, multiple search engines implemented in Ursgal, and the combination of resultsthrough the combined PEP approach
 * thoroughly controlled false discovery rates for high confidence protein identifications using the picked protein FDR approach and limiting FDR to 0.5%
-* identified more than 40k peptides, corresponding to over 3000 proteins (>75% of the proteome) with a median sequence coverage of 50%
+* identified more than 40k peptides, corresponding to 2930 proteins (>72% of the proteome) with a median sequence coverage of 56%.

 Benefiting from the established bioinformatic infrastructure, we will follow up on this analysis focusing on H. volcanii proteogenomics as well as the characterization of various post-translational modifications.
 Furthermore, ArcPP will integrate quantitative results obtained from the individual datasets in order to identify common regulatory mechanisms.
 These studies on the H. volcanii proteome can serve as a blueprint for comprehensive proteomic analyses performed on a diverse range of archaea and bacteria.